-As a result of these factors, at March 31, 2020, we believe there is a greater than 50 percent likelihood that both Tuscarora's and North Baja's estimated fair values continue to exceed their carrying values.
+As a result of these factors, we concluded during our first quarter 2020 analysis that there was a greater than 50 percent likelihood that both Tuscarora's and North Baja's estimated fair values would continue to exceed their carrying values.
 Therefore, no impairment exists on our goodwill.
-However, adverse changes to our key considerations could result in future impairments on our goodwill.
+While the issues described above persist in the current quarter, we continue to believe these conditions remain temporary and are not aware of any other conditions or triggering events in the second quarter that would require us to change the conclusion reached during the first quarter.
+Adverse changes to our key considerations could, however, result in future impairments on our goodwill.